WestDRI/wgpages/content/julia202202/julia-01-intro-language.md

 - JIT
 - macros
-- unicode?

 ### Fun fact

-Julia support unicode.
+Julia supports unicode.
 In a Julia REPL, type the following, followed by the TAB key:

 ```{jl}
 \:snail: